kubeovn/kube-ovn/README.md

 That means each node will have a fixed cidr range and the ip allocation is fulfilled by each node when the pod has been invoked by kubelet.

 Kube-OVN implements a subnet-per-namespace network topology.
 That means a cidr can spread the entire cluster nodes, and the ip allocation is done by kube-ovn-controller at a central place.
-And then kube-ovn can apply lots of network configurations at subnet level, like cidr, gw, exclede_ips, nat and so on.
+And then kube-ovn can apply lots of network configurations at subnet level, like cidr, gw, exclude_ips, nat and so on.
 This topology also gives Kube-OVN more ability to control how ip should be allocated, on top of this topology, Kube-OVN can allocate static ip for workloads.

 We believe the subnet-per-namespace topology will give more flexibility to evolve the network.

 On the gateway side, ovn-kubernetes uses native ovn gateway concept to control the traffic.
 The native ovn gateway relies on a dedicated nic or needs to transfer the nic ip to another device to bind the nic to the ovs bridge.
-This implementation can reach better performance, however not all environments meet the network requirement,s especially in the cloud.
+This implementation can reach better performance, however not all environments meet the network requirements especially in the cloud.

-Kube-OVN uses policy-route, ipset, and iptables to implement the gateway functions that all by software, which can fit more infrastructure and give more flexibility to more function.
+Kube-OVN uses policy-route, ipset and iptables to implement the gateway functions that all by software, which can fit more infrastructure and give more flexibility to more function.

 ### Kube-OVN vs. Calico